Paula Rego Museum

 Fifteen years since it’s innauguration this gallery forms an important part of the cultural scene in Cascais, dedicated to Paula Rego’s art.
 Apart from the Museum’s own collection some public and private collectors have loaned their works for exhibitions here.
 The Cascais Council has also acquired some artworks in the past years.

-Her paintings were influenced by years of the social and political turmoil in Portugal including the dictatorship.
+Paula Rego’s paintings were influenced by years of the social and political turmoil in Portugal including the dictatorship.
 The paintings show the constant evolvement with new techiniques and colours in her unique creative process.
-One room shows framed prints, etchings and aquatints.
+You can see framed prints, etchings and aquatints.

 The Paula Rego Casa das Historias is open Tuesday – Sunday: 10am to 6pm.
 Closed Monday.
 Av. da República, 300, Cascais.
 Tel: +351-21-4826970.